+California employers should prepare to comply with the new permanent regulation.
+We are continuing to monitor the rapidly developing COVID-19 situation and will provide updates as appropriate.
 Make sure you are subscribed to Fisher Phillips' Insight System to get the most up-to-date information.
-We are continuing to monitor the rapidly developing COVID-19 situation and will provide updates as appropriate.
-If you have further questions on how to comply, contact your Fisher Phillips attorney, the authors of this Insight, or any attorney in any one of our six California offices.
+If you have further questions on how to comply, contact your Fisher Phillips attorney, the author of this Insight, or any attorney in any one of our six California offices.